Market intelligence for international student recruitment from ICEF

 The decline was mostly prompted by falling non-EU demand for postgraduate “taught” programmes.
 As of 2024, postgraduate taught students from abroad have not been permitted to bring their families with them to the UK – a policy informally known as the “Dependants Ban.”
 By contrast, international students can bring their family with them if they enrol in postgraduate “research” programmes.
 (For a quick understanding of the difference between “taught” and “research” programmes, please see our earlier coverage of this issue.

-The Dependants’ Ban is much more influential on non-EU enrolments than EU enrolments because many of the UK’s top non-EU markets have the students who are most likely to want to bring their families with them (and to immigrate rather than just study).
+The Dependants Ban is much more influential on non-EU enrolments than EU enrolments because many of the UK’s top non-EU markets have the students who are most likely to want to bring their families with them (and to immigrate rather than just study).

-Here, HESA data highlights the effect of this policy distinction between “taught” and “research” programmes and the differing motivations among EU versus non-EU students.
-Remembering that “research” postgraduate programmes do not fall under the Dependants Ban and thus allow students to bring their dependants with them:
+Here, HESA data highlights the effect of this policy distinction between taught and research programmes and the differing motivations among EU versus non-EU students.
+Remembering that research postgraduate programmes do not fall under the Dependants Ban and thus allow students to bring their dependants with them:

-- EU enrolments in research programmes decreased y-o-y by -12%, continuing a five-year pattern of decline for this level and category of study.
+• EU enrolments in research programmes decreased y-o-y by -12%, continuing a five-year pattern of decline for this level and category of study.

-As we reported in December 2025, the government is aware of the spike in demand from several non-EU students for research-oriented programmes and is considering whether it will expand the Dependants Ban to include this category of programme.
+As we reported in December 2025, the government is aware of the spike in demand from several non-EU markets for research-oriented programmes and is considering whether it will expand the Dependants Ban to include this category of programme.

 What’s happening in terms of top non-EU markets?